 Why does it work?

 This rule works because sperm cannot survive without cervical mucus.
 The environment in the vagina has an acidic pH that sperm can’t actually survive in.
 On the pre-ovulatory dry days, the cervix is closed and in a low position.
 And the cervix is blocked with G-type mucus that acts like a mesh and prevents sperm from getting through the cervix.

-Without cervical mucus it is impossible for sperm to live long enough to fertilize an egg.
-Also on days without any observable cervical mucus your estrogen levels are too low to trigger ovulation.
-So there’s no egg, and your body is actively killing sperm in 3 different ways (acidic environment, physical barrier (G-type mucus plug), and the cervix is closed).
+Without cervical mucus, it is impossible for sperm to live long enough to fertilize an egg.
+Also on days without any observable cervical mucus, your estrogen levels are too low to trigger ovulation.
+So there’s no egg, and your body is actively killing sperm in 3 different ways (acidic environment, a physical barrier (G-type mucus plug), and the cervix is closed).

 You are infertile the evening of the third consecutive day that your temperature has shifted and remained above the cover line.

 A cover line is a horizontal line that you draw (or your app draws) to divide your low pre-ovulatory temperatures from your high post-ovulatory temperatures.
 You draw the cover line after you’ve ovulated and it shows the clear distinction between your low temperatures before ovulation and your high temperatures after ovulation.